md-zaman/docker-learning/Mosh/Readme.md.txt

             limited privileges.
     - CMD - for specifying the command that has to be executed when we start a container.
     - ENTRYPOINT - for specifying the command that has to be executed when we start a container.
-(MORE INFO)
+(MORE INFO LATER)

 lesson32 - Choosing the Right Base Image